DiouxX/docker-apache-proxy/README.md

 To use Apache proxy with HTTPS :

 * First, configure your virtual host with SSL support

+If you can use together HTTP and HTTPS port
 ```html
 <VirtualHost *:80>
         ServerName yoursite.domain.com